cd-4/vim-yamove/README.md

 ### Setting

-Setting (1=enabled, 0=disabled) | Description
+Setting (1=enabled, 0=disabled) | Description | Default
-g:enableYaMoveSmartFolds | Enable intelligent folding to hide levels with more indentation g:enableYaMoveCloseOnMoveOut | Enable to close folds when using `YaMoveOut` or `YaMoveOutDown` g:enableYaMoveOnMultipleHits | Enable to allow escaping from lower indentations after pressing the direction twice
+g:enableYaMoveSmartFolds | Enable intelligent folding to hide levels with more indentation | 0
+g:enableYaMoveCloseOnMoveOut | Enable to close folds when using `YaMoveOut` or `YaMoveOutDown` | 1
+g:enableYaMoveOnMultipleHits | Enable to allow escaping from lower indentations after pressing the direction twice | 1

 ##### Note: